-Is Whole30 the Latest Fad Diet?
+Is Whole30 a Fad Diet?

 My goal for starting it was both.
 It’s the only “program” that I have been able to maintain for more than ten days at a time.
 Why?
 Because you aren’t counting freaking calories (a calorie from fast food is not the same as a calorie from avocado), good fats are your friend and, as a result, your appetite is satiated.
 Me and starvation just don’t mix.
 Do this for 30 days and then slowly introduce certain foods which were previously restricted back into your regime, no not potato chips or Oreos.